 As time passed by, production of the shoes moved from Denmark to Poland, which has a long tradition in shoe crafting.

 As fashion shifted throughout the 1980, the original Danish duck feet style shoes with the flag printed on the side, faced some hard times.
 What was once a household item with every manufacturer in the 1970s, was dropped from production, and only Duckfeet has retained the easily recognizable yellow duck feet shaped design and leather craftmanship.

 Wiema Sko ApS was acquired by Vibeke Dissing in 2004.
 Vibeke was delighted to continue production of the first quality Duckfeet in the original, exquisite Danish design.

-Vibeke and her whole team are very proud to be able to continue Duckfeet nurturing the same values as when the company started in 1975: To make a simple designed shoe using only the best materials and with great respect for the environment.
+Vibeke and her whole team are very proud to be able to continue Duckfeet nurturing the same values as when the company started in 1975: To make simply designed shoes using the best materials, while respecting the environment.